-Vitamin D is vital for strong bones and may protect from osteoporosis.
-Also, vitamin D is necessary for many other functions of the human body.
-Vitamin D deficiency has been linked to increased risk of hair loss, dry skin & wrinkles, cancer, cardiovascular disease, depression, multiple sclerosis, diabetes, obesity, decreased testosterone levels, and constipation.
+Vitamin D is necessary for many other functions of the human body.
+Vitamin D deficiency has been linked to increased risk of hair loss, dry skin & wrinkles, osteoporosis, cancer, cardiovascular disease, depression, multiple sclerosis, diabetes, obesity, decreased testosterone levels, and constipation.

-What’s the normal range for vitamin D in a blood test?
+What’s the normal range of vitamin D in the blood?